Which should come first: works or contract? Well you might expect me to say the contract but here’s why…

 Lesson 2: the letter of intent will rumble on and become permanent if you don’t get on with agreeing terms for the full contract

-The designer was insistent that its liability for costs arising from defective design should be limited (partly related to its insurance levels).
+The designer was insistent that its liability for costs arising from defective design should be limited (and thought it had made this an essential term).

 Lesson 3: if you want the protection of the full contract, you need to sign the full contract